Coltinating/ClippingHub/README.md

 ## Features

 - Auto-detects m3u8 stream URLs from Rumble pages
-- Built-in Rumble browser for manual navigation
+- (Broken) Built-in Rumble browser for manual navigation
 - Clips VODs and live streams
-- Exact timestamp clipping via ffmpeg concat + trim
+- timestamp clipping via ffmpeg concat + trim (Rounds up/down the in/out timestamps to avoid corrupted start/end.
+This is a fallback option if I can't get exact timestamps to work.)
 - Live capture mode for ongoing streams

 ## Requirements